snekit-com/snekit-com/src/tech-fluency.md

       ]
     },
     {
-      question: "How well does your team understand your organization's technology ecosystem?",
+      question: "How well does your team understand your organisation's technology ecosystem?",
       options: [
         { text: "No understanding", score: 0 },
         { text: "Basic understanding", score: 2 },